He3rmit/titanfall2-hyprland-dotfiles/README.md

+# THIS PROJECT IS NOW DEPRECATED.
+USE THE NEWER IMPLEMENTATION IN A NEWER, UPDATED REPO https://gitlab.com/He3rmit/hyprland-dotfiles.git #

 # Titanfall Pilot Desktop (Arch + Hyprland) 🚀

 This is a fully declarative, hardware-agnostic ricing project for Arch Linux and Hyprland, heavily inspired by a Titanfall "Pilot HUD" aesthetic.
 It has evolved into a production-ready, multi-host desktop environment with dynamic display scaling, international layout support, and a glassmorphic notification center.